08 Apr 2025

 I wrote expandfile in 2002 to replace a collection of ad hoc Perl programs that I had been using to maintain the multicians.org website since 1995.
 Since 2002, I've added features to expandfile occasionally.

-Web pages are written in the HTML language and sent from a web server program on a server host to a web browser program running on a user device.
+Web pages written in the HTML language are sent over the Internet from a web server program on a server host to a web browser program running on a user device.
 I chose to create static HTML pages and have the web server serve them without any change at request time.
 Because multicians.org had mirror sites where I could not modify the web server configuration or execute code on the server, I could not dynamically generate web pages, even if I wanted to.
 Furthermore, at the time, people implementing web sites by generating pages dynamically from databases, like bulletin board systems, were encountering web server performance and security problems.

 My ISP's web servers supported a "server side include" feature, which let users insert the contents of auxiliary files when serving a web page.
 When I tried to separate my pages into content and boilerplate, I found that I wanted to have the boilerplate be slightly different for each page, so I sought a method where the boilerplate content could be tailored depending on the page.
 The organization I chose was: